Back

 Digital food journal

-Simply recording what you eat improves adherence by 30% — even without immediate feedback.
+Simply recording what you eat improves adherence — even without immediate feedback.
+The awareness effect is powerful.
 An integrated journal in the patient portal is more effective than a separate app.

 3